+Self-leadership is the pre-requisite to leading others.
 In order to best lead others, you must first learn to navigate the terrain of your own internal landscape.
-This principle is known as self-leadership.
+Self-leadership serves as the bedrock for personal and professional growth; it applies to everyone irrespective of their role in life or at work.

 Through my coaching programs, I teach the following tenets of self-leadership:

-• Self-awareness
+- Self-awareness

-• Emotional intelligence
+- Emotional intelligence

-• Empathy
+- Empathy

-• Accountability
+- Accountability

 By cultivating these tenets and learning to lead yourself with conviction and integrity, you enhance your ability to lead others.

-Self-Awareness: The Mirror to the Soul
+Self-awareness: The Mirror to the Soul

 Self-awareness is critical in recognizing your strengths and areas for improvement.
 It involves a deep introspection of your values, beliefs, and emotions, and understanding how these internal drivers influence behavior and decision-making.
 A study by Sutton, Williams, and Allinson (2015) in the Journal of Occupational and Organizational Psychology found that leaders with high self-awareness were more effective in their roles, demonstrating the significant impact of self-knowledge on leadership effectiveness.